Content

 Regional Housing strategies and action plans recognise the regional nature of housing issues and that actions cannot be undertaken by one player alone to shift and fundamentally influence these issues.

-The Taranaki Regional Housing Strategy (TRHS) represents a systems view of changes that need to occur within the housing continuum to develop regional housing at pace and scale for the region.
+The Taranaki Regional Housing Strategy (TRHS) adopts a systems-based approach to identifying necessary changes within the regional housing continuum to improve regional housing outcomes.

-It provides a high-level framework for discussion and action around housing for key housing players, agencies, and local communities.
+It offers a high-level framework for discussion and action on housing for key housing players, agencies, and local communities.

-Helps present a coordinated front and cohesive, coherent case for funding support from Government or other funders.
+Presenting a coordinated front and cohesive, coherent case for funding support for government or other funding

-Leverages the limited regional resources available in key areas such as resource management planning, construction, and development.
+Maximising limited regional resources in areas such as resource management planning, construction, and development

 Scope of the Taranaki Regional Housing Strategy

-The Taranaki Regional Housing Strategy (TRHS) is a comprehensive plan that encompasses the entire housing spectrum and considers all stages of construction.
+The Taranaki Regional Housing Strategy (TRHS) offers a comprehensive approach to housing that encompasses the entire housing spectrum.

 Taranaki Housing Ecosystem